 Please arrive Edmonton by 2 PM on the day before your voyage departure date, as attendance at a very important expedition briefing about charter flights and embarkation logistics is expected that evening.
 At the conclusion of your voyage, the return charter flight will arrive in the early evening and a transfer will be provided from the airport to a central downtown location.
 We recommend staying overnight in Edmonton and scheduling your onward travel plans for the following day.

-Participants will be accompanied by 3 kayak guides.
+Limited to 16 guests.
+Participants will be accompanied by highly experienced kayak guides.
 This optional activity requires previous experience and must be booked in advanced.
 Limited to 16 passengers.
 Please contact ExpeditionTrips for details.